H1d3r/TymSpecial/README.md

 - Provide a variety of malware techniques on purple team engagements
 - Inject into an existing process owned by a more privileged user to avoid interacting with LSASS
 - Inject into an existing process which normally produces network activity (web browsers, svchost, etc.) to blend C2 traffic
+- An alternative to [ScareCrow](https://github.com/optiv/ScareCrow) against EDR products that can detect thread creation / module stomping

 #### Note: